oriiyx/paravinja-dev/posts/dealing-with-mediocrity.md

 I would never have thought about creating CLI apps before - everything was website based.
 I never thought how HTTP really works - its just TCP - `conn.Write([]byte(fmt.Sprintf("%s\r\n%s\r\n%s", status, header, body)))` you send some status, some header and a body...
 I honestly didn't know about that beforehand.

-I always worked with encrypted messages and I was pleasantly surprised to find out that you can generate your own PEM file with `elliptic.P256()` and sign messages with it.
-It was dark magic that suddenly became very clear.
+I always worked with encrypted messages, and I was pleasantly surprised to find out that you can generate your own PEM file with `elliptic.P256()` and sign messages with it.
+It was dark magic that suddenly became very clear (day magic?).

-I was becoming more and more knowledgeable.
+I was becoming more and more powerful in the knowledge department.

-But notice - I became more knowledgeable with basics.
+But notice - I became more knowledgeable with 'basics'.
 I didn't learn a service that would handle everything for me.
-I didn't go out and learn a Go framework (I actually did tho, just not right from the get go :D)
+I didn't go out and learn a Go framework (I actually did tho, just not right from the get go :D) that would just serve requests and handle responses for me.
+I tried to give focus on getting the grasp on the underlying.

+I did the same with tools that I was using.

+I like using GoLand and Phpstorm - I like Intellij products.
+This blog is written in GoLand.
+And I wanted to learn the editor deeper to help me achieve even more!

+I wanted to learn more about databases - not just queries but the entire toolset.
+Postgres provides you with [full text search](https://www.postgresql.org/docs/current/textsearch-intro.html) go out there and check it out!
+You could try something other than `LIKE` and `ILIKE` (but don't introduce unneeded complexity to your system).

-And every day I move and learn something new I'll be a step ahead of my own mediocrity.
+Every day I move and learn something new I'll be a step ahead of my own mediocrity.

-When mediocrity again inevitably catches up to me (software is constantly changing plus there are millions of things to learn!), I already have ideas on exploring functional programming.
+When mediocrity inevitably catches up with me again (software is constantly changing plus there are millions of things to learn!), I already have ideas on exploring functional programming.
 Learning Zig and tackling memory safety and even lower level language.
 Currently, I don't know what I'll be able to do with these things - and this is where people get stuck most I think...
 Why would I learn that?
 What would be the point?

 That is the point!
 The point is to learn!